 Fluoride naturally exists in water and soil in different amounts according to area.
 Ohio does not naturally contain enough to have the full beneficial properties.
 Fluoride has been proven to reduce cavities in both children and adults by at least 25%.
 The fluoride in water is different from that in toothpaste.
 Toothpaste is toxic and not meant for ingestion and this fluoride is intended to be used topically on the teeth.
 Fluoride in water works inside of the body to keep teeth strong from the inside out.
 Cities have been fluoridating water since 1945 and is now common place for most municipalities.
 92.7% of Ohio water is fluoridated and 72.7% of the US is fluoridated.
 The Healthy People 2030 goal is for 77.1% of the United States water to be fluoridated.
-Wayne county city water is disturbingly lower than all of those at only 28.5%.
+Wayne County city water is disturbingly lower than all of those at only 28.5%.
 That is not taking into account the private wells.
-With the private wells included only about 15% of Wayne county residents are receiving the recommended amount of fluoride in their water.
-The most recent data available is from 2017, but 19.1% of Wayne county children had untreated cavities.
+With the private wells included only about 15% of Wayne County residents are receiving the recommended amount of fluoride in their water.
+The most recent data available is from 2017, but 19.1% of Wayne County children had untreated cavities.
 No data is available identifying how many were treated for cavities.
-The only cities in Wayne county that fluoridate the water are Orrville, Rittman, and West Salem.
-Creston water had been fluoridated, but now is under the recommended levels.
+The municipalities in Wayne County that fluoridate their water are Orrville, Rittman, and West Salem.
+Creston water is fluoridated, but is below the recommended levels.